Welcome Visitors! Seasonal Updates and Information for Visiting Sheep Pasture

 Please note: For safety reasons dogs may not be allowed on site on specific days throughout the year.
 Dogs and other pets are not allowed on site during the NRT's Harvest Fair in October or at some other events.
 Please check the specific event page for information.
 The NRT reserves the right to restrict or remove dogs and/or other pets from its property at any time if needed, regardless of advertising.
 Working service dogs are always welcome at NRT and its events.

-Q: Are the farm animals accessible in the spring and summer?
+Q: Are the farm animals accessible in the fall and winter?

 A: The farm animals live in their regular barns and paddocks throughout the year.
 The sheep, cow, goat, chickens and geese are outdoors and are available for visitors to see every day.
 Just as we have daily schedules, the animals tend to move throughout their enclosures at different times of the day, so they may not be near the fences when you visit.
 Sometimes you may be able to catch them snoozing during their daily naps!
 The animals generally enjoy napping in the sun or in their barns in the cooler weather, or they may be in the shady forested areas when it's warmer, so you may still see them at a distance when they are resting.
 For everyone's safety we do not allow visitors or pets to enter any animal enclosure, and we discourage visitors from putting their hands through/ over animal fences.